Toymaker

 As a young person, what made you decide to create dolls and stuffed animals as opposed to other teens who obsess over technology and apps and stuff?

-Asked by Impressed about 11 years ago
+Asked by Impressed over 11 years ago

 When I got started making toys, I was twelve years old, and living with my parents in an RV.
 (We were traveling for a year to see the country.)
 There were a lot of long hours in the back seat, and I had to entertain myself.
 I already knew how to knit and crochet, and I had the amazing lucky chance of finding a book on crocheting toys in a book store somewhere, so I just went to town!
 These days, I keep doing it mostly for the joy; a little bit for the money; and also to feel more productive.
 I make toys while watching television in the evening, while riding shotgun on long commutes, and even occasionally while walking around in public!
 (I keep my yarn in my bag.)
 It just feels more wholesome and exciting than playing endlessly with computer games and things. :)